-For lighting and some HVAC items, PNNL developed costs, including the chairman of the 90.1 LSC, online resources and an outside consultant for daylighting costs.
+For lighting and some HVAC items, PNNL developed costs.
+Resources used included the chairman of the 90.1 LSC, online sources and an outside consultant for daylighting costs.
 In addition to these summary tables, specific sources such as the name of product suppliers are included in the cost estimate spreadsheet (PNNL 2013).